A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Related Works

-The conversion algorithms map the ANNs to the SNNs by matching the firing rate and activation values.
-It is commonly used in training SNNs.
-Several works \cite{tan2021strategy,patel2019improved} use conversion methods to implement Spiking-RL; they train ANN-based DQN and estimate the Q-value function using the firing rate.
-However, to ensure the accuracy of the estimation, those methods often have high latency and can not outperform the source ANNs.
+The conversion algorithms map the DNNs to the SNNs by matching the firing rate and activation values.
+It is a commonly used method for obtaining high-performance SNNs.
+Several works \cite{tan2021strategy,patel2019improved} obtain Deep Spiking Q-Networks (DSQN) using conversion methods.
+To ensure the accuracy of mapping, those methods often have high latency (about 500 time steps) and cannot outperform the source DQNs.